mesosphere/dcos-docs-site/pages/1.9/installing/ent/local/index.md

 layout: layout.pug
 navigationTitle:  Local
 title: Local
-menuWeight: 3
+menuWeight: 2
 excerpt:

 enterprise: true
 ---

-This installation method uses Vagrant to create a cluster of virtual machines on your local machine that can be used for demos, development, and testing with DC/OS.
+The local installation method uses Vagrant to create a cluster of virtual machines on your local machine that can be used for demos, development, and testing with DC/OS.

 ## System requirements